aeharriman/dichotomous/task-tracking.md

 Task tracking started on 9/5/23.

 ---
-## ButtonTree
+ButtonTree Component
 ---

 ### Name:
-ButtonTree - Initial State Management
+State variables need to initialize as expected

 ### Shall:
 - [ ] Shall set `currentIndex` to 1 initially